Pilot the Assessment List of the Ethics Guidelines for Trustworthy AI

-The Ethics Guidelines for Trustworthy AI provide an assessment list that operationalises the key requirements and offers guidance to implement them in practice.
+The assessment list of the ethics guidelines operationalises the key requirements for ethical AI and offers guidance to implement them in practice.

 All feedback received will be evaluated by the end of 2019 and serve as input for a revised assessment list to be finalised in 2020.

 It should be noted that the Guidelines do not give any guidance on the first component of Trustworthy AI (lawful AI).
 They explicitly state that nothing in the document should be interpreted as providing legal advice or guidance concerning how compliance with any applicable existing legal norms and requirements can be achieved.
 Moreover, nothing in the guidelines or the assessment list shall create legal rights or impose legal obligations towards third parties.
-The AI HLEG however recalls that it is the duty of any natural or legal person to comply with laws – whether applicable today or adopted in the future.
+The AI HLEG, however, recalls that it is the duty of any natural or legal person to comply with laws – whether applicable today or adopted in the future.
 The Guidelines proceed on the assumption that all legal rights and obligations that apply to the processes and activities involved in developing, deploying and using AI systems remain mandatory and must be duly observed.